DEBT at a Glance

 Source: Texas Bond Review Board

-Note: Amounts are absolute and have not been adjusted for inflation or population growth.
-The Bond Review Board has reconciled Certificate of Obligation issuances from 2003 through 2013.
+Note: Amounts are estimates and have not been adjusted for inflation or population growth.
+The Bond Review Board has reconciled Certificate of Obligation issuances from 2003 through 2014.

 Most Recent Bond Election

 |11/2013||Prop.
 1||Affordable Housing||$65,000,000|

 Source: City of Austin

 Note: Does not reflect authorized but unissued debt, if any, approved at earlier elections.

 Note: Reflects only referenda currently known and verified by the Comptroller's office at this time.

 For a full list statewide, see the Upcoming Bond Election Roundup.

 Tax-Supported Debt per Capita